Header image alt text

 • income limit of $150k for single or $300k for joint

-The legislation specifies continued incremental changes year over year, and a big one coming in January 2024 is that all credits will available as Point Of Sale (POS) credit, specifically because the tax credit due to you will be “transferable” to the dealer.
+Starting in January 2024, all credits became available as Point Of Sale (POS) credit, specifically because the tax credit due to you would be “transferable” to the dealer.
 This means that you can effectively get the credit right away at the moment of purchase as an instant rebate, and don’t have to wait to claim it on your tax return a year or so later.
+You see the exact amount of the tax credit (and use it to reduce the cost of the car) on day of purchase, and no longer need to rely on dubious statements from the dealer or whomever.

 This new POS / transferability feature applies to both new and used sales.